Mumeemagic is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 With this in mind, I want to take a moment to talk about the Elite Disruptor.
-This blaster is a big hit with Nerf fans and seen as one of the leading models right now.
+The Nerf N-Strike Elite Retaliator blaster is a big hit with Nerf fans and seen as one of the leading models right now.
 It has that color scheme that is instantly recognizable as a Nerf gun.
 I also noticed that when you ask Amazon for an Elite Retaliator, it list the Disruptor next to it.
-It is as if they say “are you sure you didn’t mean this one?” it is their #1 Best Seller in foam blasters and bullets.
+It is as if they say “are you sure you didn’t mean this one?” it is their #1 Best Seller in foam blasters and elite darts.

-The Elite Disruptor is a compact in length with the built-in trigger and a shorter muzzle.
+The Elite Disruptor is compact in length with a built-in trigger and a shorter muzzle.
 It is, however, more impactful on first impressions with the large rotating drum and quick-draw method.
 There is also a slam-fire action for a more rapid-fire response.
-There may only be six darts at a time, but they are meant to reach 90ft and can make a difference.
+There may only be six elite darts at a time, but they are meant to reach 90ft and can make a difference.

 One of the most appealing things about choosing a Retaliator Elite as your kid’s next blaster is that you have lots of opportunities to make upgrades and modifications to the weapon.
 One way that you can do this is by purchasing the Nerf Retaliator Elite Plus Pack instead of the standard gun on its own.

-This pack comes with the dart drum that you can attach to the bottom of the blaster for easy access to 25 darts at a time.
-In fact, there are actually two drums and 50 darts, which means that kids can have a back up primed and ready for use when the first one runs out.
+This pack comes with an elite dart drum that you can attach to the bottom of the blaster for easy access to 25 darts at a time.
+In fact, there are actually two drums and 50 elite darts, which means that kids can have a backup primed and ready for use when the first one runs out.

 This drum could have been a problematic accessory if it were excessively bulky, difficult to use, or requiring batteries for a reliable motion.
 Instead, this feature is small and light enough to slot into the gun with ease.
 Also, it does so without adding too much weight to the product.
 Weight is something I want to talk about a little more below when considering the different features and modifications of this gun.